peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 <b>Returns:</b>

-A media type object, or "Attachment" if  <i>dispoValue</i>
+A content disposition object, or "Attachment" if  <i>dispoValue</i>
  is empty or syntactically invalid.

 ### Parse